xultaeculcis/kelp-wanted-competition/logs/dev-log.md

 Findings:
 * DEM will need to be clipped due to nan values -> use `np.maximum(0, arr)`
 * Cloud mask is actually the QA mask - it also contains faulty pixels

+# 2023-12-08

+* -32k pixels are also in the main bands not just the DEM layer -> substitute them with zeroes
+* Spent last few days implementing spectral indices for Landsat scenes
+* Standardization will not work due to data corruption issues - clouds, saturated pixels, striping etc
+* Mask indices using QA band after computation
+* Clamp values using quantiles (1-99)
+* Add option to use min-max normalize using quantiles (1-99)
+* WIP.
+Calculate stats using masked and clamped data